An Introduction to WISP QoE Monitoring

 - Transit capacity and overloaded Mikrotiks (less common, though high impact)

-Identifying the cause of poor QoE is only half the battle.
-The next step is taking action to solve these bottlenecks and setting up proactive measures to ensure they do not occur again.
-In order to explain how this is done, we have compiled a video that walks you through the basics of WISP QoE monitoring.
-Watch and learn below.
+Finding the cause of poor QoE is only half the battle.
+The next step is taking action to ease those bottlenecks and setting up proactive measures to ensure they don’t happen again.
+This will help increase customer satisfaction and reduce churn.
+For more information, watch this video that explains the basics of WISP QoE monitoring.

 Developed exclusively for WISPs, Preseem is a one-of-a-kind networking solution that helps to find and fix QoE issues across towers, access points, and subscribers.
 Sign up for a 30-day free trial today!